-'Goldilocks' jobs report, bets of Fed rate cut boost Wall Street
+S&P 500, Dow headed for best day in a month after 'Goldilocks' jobs data

 Apple Inc (AAPL.O) shares rose 2.4% after a report that the company would ramp up production of iPhone 11 models.

-The broader technology sector .SPLRLCT was up 1.34%, rising the most among 11 major S&P sectors.
-The Philadelphia chip index .SOX advanced 1.32%.
+The broader technology sector .SPLRCT was up 1.26%, rising the most among 11 major S&P sectors.
+The Philadelphia chip index .SOX advanced 1.18%.

-Advancing issues outnumbered decliners by a 2.05-to-1 ratio on the NYSE and a 1.48-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.12-to-1 ratio on the NYSE and 1.59-to-1 ratio on the Nasdaq.

 Additional reporting by Sinead Carew in New York; Editing by Sriraj Kalluvila and Arun Koyyur